HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 that we already have in JavaScript?

 These kinds of ideas usually just sneak up on us little by little.
-The whole CSS-in-JS thing is unusual in that one day it was not a thing at all, and seemingly the next day there were thousands of blog posts, opinion pieces arguing for and against, tutorials teaching you how to do it, and dozens of brand-new frameworks experimenting with the idea.
+The whole CSS-in-JS thing is unusual in that one day it was not a thing at all, and seemingly overnight there were thousands of blog posts, opinion pieces arguing for and against, tutorials teaching you how to do it, and dozens of brand-new frameworks experimenting with the idea.

-The precipitating event was a talk that Facebook's Christopher Chedeau ([Vjeux](https://medium.com/u/46fa99d9bca4)) at a small JavaScript conference in Washington DC at the end of 2014.
+The precipitating event was a talk that React developer Christopher Chedeau ([Vjeux](https://medium.com/u/46fa99d9bca4)) gave at a small JavaScript conference in Washington DC at the end of 2014.
 It’s worth watching in full:

 <figure class='figure-md'>